 This time of the year in Flagstaff, you can expect cooler temperatures in the 50’s and 60’s.
 The temperature is usually at least 10 degrees cooler at Snowbowl than in town, due to the high elevation (over 8000 ft).
 Be sure to dress in layers (it can feel cold at the start – although you might warm up quickly as you get moving).
 Also take it easy due to the high elevation.

-Flagstaff is known for having the nicest fall season in Arizona, complete with cool temperatures, plenty of outdoor recreational opportunities, and the most beautiful fall colors found in the state (which can be found both throughout town and on the various trails).
-For Arizona and Southwest residents, Flagstaff is about as good as it gets in terms of fantastic fall getaways, and the Aspen Nature Loop trail is definitely a hike to add to your fall itinerary.
+Flagstaff is the best place to be during the fall season in Arizona.
+Attractive combing factors include cool and dry temperatures, plenty of outdoor recreational opportunities, and the most beautiful fall colors found in the state (which can be found both throughout town and on the various mountain trails).
+For Arizona residents, Flagstaff is about as good as it gets in terms of fantastic fall getaways, and the Aspen Nature Loop trail is definitely a hike to add to your fall itinerary.

-The drive up Snowbowl Road is quite scenic in itself.
-You will see a lovely mix of both pines and aspens, and the contrast between the green and yellow is quite dramatic.
+The drive up Snowbowl Road is quite scenic in and of itself.
+You will enjoy a lovely mix of both pines and aspens, and the contrast between the green and yellow colors is quite dramatic.
 It’s a slow drive uphill, but the picturesque views make the drive almost as exciting as the hike itself!